-Facilitating the identification and regular review of the needs and priorities of developing States Members of ISA
+Facilitating the identification and regular review of the needs and priorities of developing States members of the Authority

-Effective capacity development programmes and activities must reflect an understanding of the recipients' needs and priorities, as identified by those recipients.
-The process of review and consultation carried out in 2019 and 2020 referred to in pages 2 and 3 above has enabled ISA to align its current programmes, activities and available resources with the needs identified, such as those related to policy and legal frameworks, and to science and technology capacities for resource assessment, environmental management and offshore engineering.

-A review of the actual needs of developing States Members of ISA shall be undertaken at least every five years to ensure the accuracy and relevance of the work undertaken.

-All capacity development programmes and initiatives aligned with and address the needs of developing States as identified by them, with the specific needs of least developed countries, landlocked developing countries and small island developing States taken into account by ISA when conceptualizing, developing and implementing relevant capacity development programmes and initiatives

-Priority needs assessment of Members of ISA kept under ongoing review, including through updates and feedback received from the network of national focal points for capacity development, with an overall review undertaken at least every five years
+- 11. Effective capacity development programmes and activities must reflect an understanding of the recipients' needs and priorities, as identified by those recipients.
+The process of review and consultation carried out in 2019 and 2020 referred to in paragraph 5 above has enabled the Authority to align its current programmes, activities and available resources with the needs identified, such as those related to policy and legal frameworks, and to science and technology capacities for resource assessment, environmental management and offshore engineering.
+A review of the actual needs of developing States members of the Authority shall be undertaken at least every five years to ensure the accuracy and relevance of the work undertaken. - 12.
+Attention will also be given to developing programmes, projects and activities that recognize the different levels of intervention (individual, institutional and national) required and the difference in priority needs identified.
+For instance, specific consideration will be given to the needs identified by developing States sponsoring activities in the Area or those which intend to sponsor future activities in the Area.
+Due consideration will also be given to the specific needs identified by countries through the 2020 survey, as well as specific needs identified at the regional level and to address the unique challenges faced by least developed countries, landlocked developing countries and small island developing States.
+This differentiated capacity development strategy will result in activities that are more meaningful for and better targeted at individual member States. - 13.
+Ensuring ongoing adjustment in the activities implemented by the Authority in accordance with the needs identified by developing States will also build on feedback received from the network of national focal points for capacity development, as well as feedback received from the recipients of each capacity development programme. - Output 1.a.
+All capacity development programmes and initiatives aligned with and address the needs of developing States as identified by them, with the specific needs of least developed countries, landlocked developing countries and small island developing States taken into account by the Authority when conceptualizing, developing and implementing relevant capacity development programmes and initiatives - Output 1.b.
+Priority needs assessment of members of the Authority kept under ongoing review, including through updates and feedback received from the network of national focal points for capacity development, with an overall review undertaken at least every five years

-See International Seabed Authority, "National capacity development priorities identified by Members of the International Seabed Authority in 2021", Policy Brief 01/2021.
+&lt;sup>25 See International Seabed Authority, "National capacity development priorities identified by Members of the International Seabed Authority in 2021", Policy Brief 01/2021.
 Available at https://isa.org.jm/files/files/documents/Capacity\Development\Policy\Brief\01-2021\rev2.pdf.